nkemjikaobi/week-02-lab/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser or postman to see the result.
+Finally, Open [http://localhost:3000](http://localhost:3000) with your browser or postman to see the result.